strapdata/elassandra-google-k8s-marketplace/README.md

 ### Overview

 Elassandra can snapshot Elasticsearch indices when the index settings **index.snapshot_with_sstable=true**.
-In this case, snapshoting a Cassandra keyspace also create a snapshot of lucene files located in *$CASSANDRA_DATA/elasticsearch.data/<cluster_name>/nodes/0/indices/<index_name>/0/index/(_\*|segment\*)*.
+In this case, snapshotting a Cassandra keyspace also creates a snapshot of Lucene files located in *$CASSANDRA_DATA/elasticsearch.data/<cluster_name>/nodes/0/indices/<index_name>/0/index/(_\*|segment\*)*.

 **IMPORTANT**: Since Elassandra version 6.2.3.8+, Elasticsearch mapping is stored as binary in the Cassandra schema as table extensions, but **cqlsh** does not display it when issuing DESCRIBE KEYSPACE or DESCRIBE TABLE.
-Nevertheless, when snapshoting a table, Cassandra backups the CQL schema in a file **schema.cql** including table extensions.
-So we recommand to always snapshot the table **elastic_admin.metadata** to backup the elasticsearch metadata.
+Nevertheless, when snapshooting a table, Cassandra backups the CQL schema in a file **schema.cql** including table extensions.
+Therefore it is recommended to always snapshooting the table **elastic_admin.metadata** to backup the Elasticsearch metadata.

 Here is an example of such **schema.cql** generated by *nodetool snapshot elastic_admin*  in /var/lib/cassandra/data/data/elastic_admin/metadata-d05583c0f9a711e88d516196b00e4901/snapshots/1544183249126/schema.cql:

 	CREATE TABLE IF NOT EXISTS elastic_admin.metadata ( cluster_name text PRIMARY KEY,